 However, in France, employees are generally treated as subordinates and will distance themselves based on their positions within the company.

 France has always earned global recognition on the quality of its cuisine, and Paris gives you the chance to confirm this taste of greatness.
 Paris has nearly 45,000 places where you can dine compared to London’s 18,110.
-Over the years, the restaurants in Paris have earned higher Michelin Stars than London’s.

 Nonetheless, London’s food should not be written off.
 With an increased diversity among the people flocking to London, restaurants have been embracing food from various parts of the world.
 The vibrant cultural mix in London has led to delicious and innovative food scenes.